RAVeL network

 The network makes use of towpaths on river banks and disused railway or vicinal tramway lines.
-Old railway lines have been leased by the Government of Wallonia for 99 years using emphyteutic lease contracts.
+Old railway lines have been leased by the Government of Wallonia to the project under agreement to provide preventative maintenance when required.
 Where necessary, new paths are created to link independent parts of the network together.

 History

 Before World War II, Belgium had the world's densest railway network, with around 10000 km of railway and vicinal tramway tracks.
 Large parts of this network were disused after the war, with the development of road infrastructure and the preference for private cars.
 Concurrently, towing paths along rivers were made obsolete by new, motorized boats.

 In 1977, the Belgian Ministry of Public Works bought a large section of former SNCB line 142 between Hoegaarden and Eghezée, and converted a first section (in Jodoigne) into a pedestrian/cyclist path in 1985.

 During the same period, other similar conversions of old railway lines are carried out in various parts of Belgium.
 The RAVeL project was initiated in 1995 and the first section opened in 1996, between Rochefort and Villers-sur-Lesse.
 The project has the benefit of coordinating the various conversions to form a coherent, Wallonia wide network.

 A 4 December 1997 ministerial order, aimed at classifying Walloon public roads into functional categories, provides an official status to the RAVeL network.
 At the end of 2004, the network spans on 885 km of paths, and more than 1000 km at the end of 2008.
 By 2022 there were over 45 marked local routes extending to more than 1440 km.